paulspective/cloudnine/README.md

 **Weather or not, we've got you covered.**

-CloudNine is a responsive weather app that displays current conditions and a five-day forecast using AccuWeather data.
+CloudNine is a polished, interactive weather app that taps into the AccuWeather API to deliver real-time forecasts wrapped in smooth animations and a responsive design.

 ## 📸 Screenshot